ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

        **Note:** When you select the All Devices option, all devices subscribed to Push Notifications will receive notifications.
   * In the `Message` field, compose your message.
 Choose to configure the optional settings as required.
-  * Click `Send`.
+  * Click `Send` and verify that your physical devices has received the notification.
     ![](images/solution6/send_notifications.png)

-  * Verify that your physical devices has received the notification.
+    ​

 6. You should see a notification on your iPhone.